-Between 2010 and 2020, North Aurora population grew by 9%.
+Between 2014 and 2019, North Aurora is projected to grow in populations by approximately 230 people and add about 120 new housing units.
 Much of this growth can be accommodated in areas already platted and served by infrastructure.
-Other areas can accommodate additional population resulting from a higher rate of short-term growth or long-term growth occurring beyond 2020.
-(CMAP projects that North Aurora's population grow to 21,307 by 2040, approximately 3,000 more than the Village's 2020 population of 18,261.)
+Other areas can accommodate additional population resulting from a higher rate of short-term growth or long-term growth occurring beyond 2019.
+(CMAP projects that North Aurora's population grow to 21,307 by 2040, approximately 4,000 more than the Village's 2019 population projection of 17,275.)

 At the same time, while the median age of the community is expected to remain relatively stable, the percentage of older residents will increase.
-As a result, smaller single-family housing, townhomes, and senior-oriented multifamily developments will likely be needed to address the demand created by this portion of the population.
+As a result, smaller single-family housing, townhomes, and senior-oriented multi-family developments will likely be needed to address the demand created by this portion of the population.